2026 Chicago Bungalow Kitchen Renovation Costs at a Glance

 Three-Layer Lighting Plan

-- Ambient: Flush mount or semi-flush ceiling fixture (period style)
+- Ambient: Flush mount or semi-flush ceiling fixture in period style ($300–$800)

-- Task: Under-cabinet LED strips (hidden from view)
+- Task: Under-cabinet LED strips hidden from view ($200–$400)

-- Accent: Schoolhouse pendants over peninsula/island
+- Accent: Schoolhouse pendants over peninsula/island ($200–$600 each)

-- Natural light boost: Enlarge window or add second window
+- Natural light boost: Enlarge window or add second window ($2,500–$4,000)

-- Glass cabinet doors: Interior lighting displays dishes
+- Glass cabinet doors: Interior lighting displays dishes and opens space visually

 Neighborhood-Specific Considerations

-Bungalow Belt Areas
+Bungalow Belt Neighborhoods

-- Portage Park: Largest concentration
+- Portage Park: Largest concentration of bungalows

-- Jefferson Park: Mix of styles
+- Jefferson Park: Mix of styles, good value

-- Irving Park: Earlier examples
+- Irving Park: Earlier examples, larger lots

-- Beverly: Larger, prairie influence
+- Beverly: Larger bungalows, prairie influence

 - Berwyn: Excellent preserved examples

-- Forest Park: Historic district rules
+- Forest Park: Historic district rules apply

 Historic District Requirements

-- Landmark review may be required
+- Landmark Commission review may be required

-- Exterior changes restricted
+- Exterior changes restricted or prohibited

-- Window replacement guidelines
+- Window replacement must match original

-- Material requirements specific
+- Material requirements are specific

-- Tax credits possible for restoration
+- Tax credits possible for restoration work

-- Longer permit approval process
+- Longer permit approval: add 2–4 weeks

 Modern Amenities in Period-Appropriate Design

-Seamlessly Integrated Updates
+Seamlessly Integrated Updates for 2026

-- Charging drawer: Built-in power for devices
+- Charging drawer: Built-in power for devices behind traditional cabinet front

-- Soft-close hardware: Modern function, traditional look
+- Soft-close hardware: Modern function, traditional look — worth the splurge

-- Pull-out trash: Hidden in base cabinet
+- Pull-out trash: Hidden in base cabinet ($200–$400)

-- Water filter: Under-sink system, period faucet
+- Water filtration: Under-sink system with period-appropriate faucet

 Bungalow Kitchen Renovation Timeline